 What are the purposes of the Status Conferences?

-1. Informal Discussion: The purpose of this preliminary meeting is to get all the parties in the same room, informally, to discuss the case before it appears on the docket.
-This meeting is scheduled for a Monday morning between 9:00 and 10:30 when the Court is not in session, and the Court requires that the accused be present.
-Ideally, the parties would discuss their particular needs for discovery, as well as possible opportunities for early resolution.
+1. Informal Discussion Conference: The purpose of this preliminary meeting is to get all the parties in the same room, informally, to discuss the case before it appears on the docket.
+This meeting is scheduled for a Monday morning between 9:00 and 10:30 when the Court is not in session.

-Sometimes, the case may resolve at this Initial Status Conference.
-If the case does not resolve at the Initial Status Conference, the Court will place the matter on a Scheduling Order.
+If the case does not resolve (or is deferred) at the Informal Discussion Conference, the Court will place the matter on a litigation Scheduling Order.
 This Scheduling Order will set a Main Status Conference date, and otherwise set deadlines for the completion of discovery and the filing of any pretrial motions.
 See Tenn.
 R. Crim.
 P. 12(b)(2).

 If significant legal issues are present, the Court will schedule an evidentiary hearing to resolve those issues.
-However, if no significant legal issues are present, the Court will set the case for plea or for trial.
+However, if no significant legal issues are present, the Court will typically set a plea deadline for the case.

 My case has resolved before the Main Status Conference date.
 Can the Court hear my case before that next court date?